pygments/pygments/doc/docs/api.rst

     Will raise :exc:`pygments.util.ClassNotFound` if not lexer for that mimetype is found.

+.. function:: load_lexer_from_file(filename, **options)

+    Return a `Lexer` subclass instance loaded from the provided file, relative to the current directory.
+The file is expected to contain a CustomLexer class which matches Pygments' lexer definitions.
+Users should be very careful with the input, because this method is equivalent to running eval on the input file.
+    The lexer is given the `options` at its instantiation.

+    :exc:`IOError` is raised if the file is not found or unreadable :exc:`ImportError` is raised if the file doesn't have a CustomLexer class :exc:`Exception` for any other error raised when evaluating filename

 .. function:: guess_lexer(text, **options)

     Return a `Lexer` subclass instance that's guessed from the text in